csuwildcat/ddi/specs/container-io.md

 #### Connections

-Connections can request permission to create, read, update, or delete identity data.
-Conne
+Connections are other entities that are given permission to create, read, update, or delete identity data, as well as subscribe to a number of callback hooks.
+Connections are given an addressable data space within the owning identity's container under the `connections` top-level path, accessible within that path based on the entity's decentralize identifier or a recognized public key.
+Here's an example of the path format:

+`/.well-know/identity/connections/`*`ENTITY_ID_OR_PUBLIC_KEY`*

 #### Data